powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 * SV depends on TP_BD (if present).
 TP_BD is the profile for the boundary topology.
 Only for CGMES 2.4.

 The output filenames will follow the pattern `<baseName>_<profile>.xml`.
 The basename is determined from the parameters, or the basename of the export data source or the main network name.

-Please note that when exporting equipment, PowSyBl always use the CGMES node/breaker level of detail, without considering the topology level of the PowSyBl network.

 ## CGM (Common Grid Model) export